 What do franchisees need to know about real estate?
 What do franchisees need to know about leases?
 Plenty.

-You’ve bought a franchise.
-You attended the franchisor’s training.
-And now you have located what you believe will be the perfect location for your business.
+You’ve bought a franchise and have attended the franchisor’s training.
+You have located what you believe will be the perfect location for your business.

 Did you know you may need the franchisor’s approval to sign the lease?